0xPeerHold/cmdbin/README.md

 * **"Port already in use."** Either cmdbin is already running — check your other browser tabs — or something else has the port.
 Use `-port 7800` or whatever is free.

-* **My phone can't reach the shared address.** Both devices must be on the same network.
-Some public and guest networks block devices from seeing each other entirely, and this cannot be worked around from inside the app.
+* **My phone can't reach the shared address.** If more than one address is listed, try each in turn — the top one is the most likely but not guaranteed.
+Otherwise, both devices must be on the same network, and some public and guest networks block devices from seeing each other entirely, which cannot be worked around from inside the app.

 * **The certificate warning worries me.** It is expected.
-See [sharing](#sharing) for what it means.
+See [sharing](#sharing-with-another-device) for what it means.

 * **I'm locked out of pairing.** Ten wrong PIN attempts locks it.
 Reset it from the machine running cmdbin, or restart the program for a fresh PIN.